Forceflow/gmusicapi-wrapper/README.md

 # Installation

 For now, the best way to install is to just do `pip3 install -U git+https://github.com/Forceflow/gmusicapi-wrapper.git` to get the latest version.

+# Usage

+A good set of scripts to use with this wrapper (to sync your music, for example) is [gmusicapi-scripts](https://github.com/Forceflow/gmusicapi-scripts).